Career Guidance & Support

-Also in 2019 The BUSY Group opened the first BUSY Schools campus in Cairns and in 2021 has opened a second campus in Shailer Park, Queensland.
+Also in 2019 The BUSY Group opened the first BUSY Schools campus in Cairns and in 2021 has opened two more campuses in Shailer Park and Salisbury, Queensland.
 BUSY Schools offers an alternative for Year 11 and 12 students who are struggling with mainstream education.

-The BUSY Group employs approximately 500 people across 45 offices and are consistently looking at ways to reinvest in initiatives to support communities with skills training and employment opportunities.
+The BUSY Group employs approximately 500 people across 50 plus offices and are consistently looking at ways to reinvest in initiatives to support communities with skills training and employment opportunities.

 find their ideal job